JNRowe/cupage/doc/background.rst

 ``matches`` is an array, and contains the string matches of previous :program:`cupage` runs.

-``checked`` is the offset in seconds from the Unix epoch since the site was last checked.
+``checked`` is the offset in seconds from the Unix epoch that the site was last checked.
 It is normally a float, but may be ``null``.

 An example database file could be: